 Growing up, Bill loved staying active and was always getting into mischief.
 And more than anything else, he loved motorcycles.

 “I finally convinced my parents to buy me my first motorcycle when I was 11 years old,” Bill shared.
 “Within the first year, I entered my first race and realized that was all I wanted to do.
-I was heavily involved in racing throughout my junior high and high school years.
-I was also big on riding my BMX bicycle.
-I kept my parents busy.”
+I was heavily involved in racing throughout my junior high and high school years.”

 The Motocross Accident That Changed Bill’s Life